mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 Our mind consists of two worlds.
 That is mundane world, supermundane world.

-And the mundane world is very clear, is the world which the usual deluded person can understand.
-Mundane world is the world understood by ordinary person through their consciousness.
-So that is already defiled world.
-Because we already understand that world, the human world, through our six senses.
+The mundane world is very clear, [it] is the world which the usual deluded person can understand.
+The mundane world is the world understood by [an] ordinary person through their consciousness.
+So that is already defiled world, because we already understand that world, the human world, through our six senses.
 That is already perverted.

-And the supermundane is the world in relation to mundane world.
+And the supermundane is the world in [...] relation to the mundane world.
 That’s why it is called *undefiled* world.

-And then, is this undefiled world and defiled world separated or one?
+And then, are this undefiled world and defiled world separated or one?
 What do you think?

 **Someone:** One.

 **Katagiri Roshi:** One.

 It’s very close.
 It’s not a combination of the mundane world and the supermundane world.
-Not a combination.
+It’s not a combination.
 They are two, but they are one.

-So that is very important point that [...] this book [says].
+So that is a very important point that this book [says].

 That oneness of supermundane and mundane worlds is called what?

-**Someone:** Truth.
+**Someone:** Truth?

 **Katagiri Roshi:** Truth...
 And also, oneness of the supermundane and mundane worlds is called *tathagatagarbha*.

-Tathagatagarbha is, the *Tathagata* is [the] Buddha, *garbha* is “womb.”
+Tathagatagarbha is, *tathagata* is the *Tathagata*, Buddha; *garbha* is “womb.”
 So Tathagata storehouse, Tathagata womb, means everyone is buddha.
 Buddha consists of the principle, and wisdom: the oneness of the principle and wisdom.
 In this book, *buddha* means oneness of principle and wisdom. *Principle* means [dharma body].
 Truth itself.

 And this truth and wisdom [is] already present in us, but covered with [defilement].
-Delusion. *Klesha*.
-So dharma body as a principle and wisdom doesn’t work.
-Actually, it’s covered.
-But anyway, I don’t know [what] to call it, but anyway, we are already, it is.
-The Tathagata is covered with delusions and defiledness.
+Delusion; *klesha*.
+So dharma body as a principle and wisdom doesn’t work; actually it’s covered.
+I don’t know [what] to call it, but anyway, already the *tathagata* is covered with delusions and defiledness.

-That’s why we say *tathagatagarbha*.
+That’s why we say *tathagata-garbha*.
 We are already the infant, the babies.
 Any time, when you are ready to be in the human world, you can come out.
 That is *tathagatagarbha*.

 So, *tathagatagarbha* means all of us, all sentient beings, so-called *mind of all sentient beings*.
-That mind of all sentient beings consists of the defiledness and undefiledness.
-Which means supermundane and mundane world.
+That mind of all sentient beings consists of the defiledness and undefiledness, which means [mundane and supermundane] world.

-[...]
-That teaching of the *tathagatagarbha* is teaching of Mahayana.
+That teaching of the *tathagatagarbha* is the teaching of Mahayana.
 Mahayana emphasizes that teaching, the teaching of *tathagatagarbha*.
 That is called Mahayana.

-So [that is] why we call this teaching Mahayana, because this Mahayana emphasizes the truth as the mind of all sentient beings.
-Consisting of supermundane and mundane world.
-But supermundane and mundane worlds are not separated, because they are one.
+So [that is] why we call this teaching Mahayana, because this Mahayana emphasizes the truth as the mind of all sentient beings, consisting of supermundane and mundane world.
+But the supermundane and mundane worlds are not separated, because they are one.
 That is called *tathagatagarbha*.

 Do you have questions about this so far?